4d/docs/website/translated_docs/es/settings/interface.md

 -   **Dark**: the application will use the Default Dark Theme ![](assets/en/settings/dark-appearance.png)
 -   **Inherited** (default): the application will inherit from the higher priority level (i.e., OS user preferences)

-> Default themes can be handled using CSS.
+> Los temas por defecto pueden ser manejados utilizando CSS.
 For more information, please refer to the [Media Queries](../FormEditor/createStylesheet.md#media-queries) section.

 The main application scheme will be applied to forms by default.
 However, it can be overriden: